Title IX Lawyers in Denver

 Colorado Title IX Attorneys Serving Clients in Denver

-Whether you need advice about filing a Title IX claim or require assistance with your claim, a Title IX lawyer at our firm can start working on your case today.
+Whether you need advice about filing a Title IX claim against an institution or require assistance with your claim, a Title IX lawyer at our firm can start working on your case today.

 When someone refers to “Title IX” in the context of sex discrimination, sexual harassment, or sexual assault allegations, they are usually referring to Title IX of the Education Amendments Act of 1972.
 This is a federal law, and it prohibits sex discrimination in any education program or activity that receives federal funding.
 The idea behind Title IX is that any institution or program involved in education or educational activity should not be able to use federal funding if it is discriminating against anyone on the basis of sex.